svenluijten/forge-cli/README.md

 ```

 #### reboot:worker
 Reboot one of your workers.
-You will need to confirm you action.
+You will need to confirm your action.

 ```bash
 $ forge reboot:worker {serverId} {siteId} {workerId}